adamschoenemann/clofrp/README.md

 The `library` directory contains all the interesting code. `test-suite` contains the test suite (unsurprisingly) - the test suite consists of just over 300 hand-written scenario tests.
 The code is split into several folders and modules:
-- `AST` contains the abstract syntax tree of programs written in CloTT - expressions, types, patterns, names, primitives, declarations and programs
+- `AST` contains the abstract syntax tree of programs written in CloFRP - expressions, types, patterns, names, primitives, declarations and programs
-- `Check` contains code to type-check (and elaborate, which should be refactored out) programs written in CloTT.
+- `Check` contains code to type-check (and elaborate, which should be refactored out) programs written in CloFRP.
 The meat of the implementation lies within this namespace.
-- `Evals` contains code that evaluates CloTT programs
+- `Evals` contains code that evaluates CloFRP programs
-- `Parser` contains parsers for various CloTT terms
+- `Parser` contains parsers for various CloFRP terms
 - `Derive` contains code to derive functors from data-type declarations
-- `Interop` defines how to combine CloTT programs with Haskell programs in a somewhat typesafe manner
+- `Interop` defines how to combine CloFRP programs with Haskell programs in a somewhat typesafe manner
-- `QuasiQuoter` defines quasi-quoters that allow Haskell programmers to write programs in CloTT easily
+- `QuasiQuoter` defines quasi-quoters that allow Haskell programmers to write programs in CloFRP easily
 - `Annotated, Context, Pretty` and `Utils` contain mostly un-interesting helper functions to work with annotated AST's, different contexts, pretty-printing ASTs and assorted utility functions.